Joey Krehbiel

-Joseph Roland Krehbiel (/ˈkreɪbʌl/ KRAY-bul; born December 20, 1992) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
-He previously played in MLB for the Arizona Diamondbacks and Tampa Bay Rays.
+Joseph Roland Krehbiel (/ˈkreɪbʌl/ KRAY-bul; born December 20, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Tampa Bay Rays, and Baltimore Orioles.

 Career

 Los Angeles Angels

 Krehbiel attended Seminole High School in Seminole, Florida.
 He was drafted by the Los Angeles Angels of Anaheim in the 12th round of the 2011 MLB draft.
 He signed with the Angels, and played in their organization from 2011 through part of 2014.
-During his time with them, he played for the AZL Angels, Orem Owlz, Burlington Bees, and the Inland Empire 66ers.
+During his time with them, he played for the Arizona League Angels, Orem Owlz, Burlington Bees, and the Inland Empire 66ers.

 Arizona Diamondbacks

-On July 5, 2014, the Angels traded Krehbiel along with Zach Borenstein to the Arizona Diamondbacks for Joe Thatcher and Tony Campana.
+On July 5, 2014, the Angels traded Krehbiel along with Zach Borenstein to the Arizona Diamondbacks in exchange for Joe Thatcher and Tony Campana.
 He played for the Visalia Rawhide after the trade in 2014.
 He spent the 2015 season with Visalia.
 His 2016 season was spent with the Mobile BayBears.
 He spent the 2017 season with the Jackson Generals and the Reno Aces.
 He spent the 2017 season back with Reno.

 In 2018, he spent the minor league season with Reno, going 3–3 with a 4.24 ERA in 57 innings.
 On July 2, 2018, his contract was selected and he was called up to the major leagues for the first time.
 He appeared in two major leagues games in 2018.

-He opened the 2019 season back with Reno.
+Krehbiel opened the 2019 season back with Reno.
 He was designated for assignment on July 31, 2019.
-He elected free agency on November 7, 2019.
+In 51 appearances out of the bullpen for Reno, Krehbiel struggled to a 7.69 ERA with 67 strikeouts across 64 1/3 innings pitched.
+He elected free agency following the season on November 4.

 Minnesota Twins

-On January 28, 2020, Krehbiel signed a minor league deal with the Minnesota Twins.
-He became a free agent on November 2, 2020.
+On January 28, 2020, Krehbiel signed a minor league contract with the Minnesota Twins organization.
+Krehbiel did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent on November 2.

 Tampa Bay Rays

 On February 10, 2021, Krehbiel signed a minor league contract with the Tampa Bay Rays organization that included an invitation to Spring Training.
-On September 18, 2021, the Rays selected his contract to the active roster.
+On September 18, the Rays selected his contract to the active roster.

-Krehibel made 1 appearance for the Rays, tossing 1 scoreless inning while striking out 2.
+Krehbiel made 1 appearance for the Rays, tossing 1 scoreless inning while striking out 2.
 On September 19, the Rays designated him for assignment.